Duchess of Kent Children's Hospital at Sandy Bay: Nowadays

-Today, the pioneering spinal work continues.
-The hospital's Centre for Spinal Disorders provides comprehensive multidisciplinary service in the assessment, treatment and rehabilitation of patients with spinal problems and also carries out clinical research and educational programs.
+Spinal work continues at the hospital.
+The Centre for Spinal Disorders provides multidisciplinary service in the assessment, treatment, and rehabilitation of patients with spinal conditions, as well as conducting clinical research and educational programs.
 It is the only such facility in the region.

 The Children's Habilitation Institute provides habilitation and rehabilitation programs for children with various neuro-developmental problems.
 It is the only such public health facility in Hong Kong and serves as a model center for habilitation and rehabilitation of children with chronic handicap in China and across Asia.

 The Duchess of Kent Children's Hospital is affiliated with the Li Ka Shing Faculty of Medicine at the University of Hong Kong and provides clinical attachment opportunities for the Faculty's medical students.